Home Caroline Browne Master Logo RGB.jpg

 INTEGRATION, COLLABORATION AND CARE

-My vision has been to offer, both in-person and online, quality, effective and integrated mind-body psychotherapies influenced by both traditional and contemporary thinkers.
-Contemporary therapists know that making sense of our life history changes our relationships with others and ourselves.
-Research has also shown that the best indicator of a child's emotional health is in how their parent made sense of their story.
+My vision has always been to offer in-person and online access to quality, effective and integrated mind-body psychotherapies—informed by both traditional wisdom and contemporary thinking.
+Today’s therapists know that making sense of our life history fundamentally transforms how we related to ourselves and others.
+Research affirms this: the best indicator of a child's emotional health is how their parent has made sense of their own life narrative.

 For over twenty years I’ve been devoted to the fields of mind-body medicine and therapy.
-I’ve loved all the iterations of building, and creating, safe therapeutic containers for people interested in exploring what motivates them and the role the body and spirit can play in healing, transformation and awakening.
-The move to online therapy was surprisingly seemless during the initial stages of COVID.
-It’s a real delight, though, to be returning to in-person therapy.
-There seems like there a readiness for this.
+I’ve loved all the iterations of creating safe and scared therapeutic containers—for people drawn to explore what truly motivates them, and the roles that body and spirit can play in healing, transformation and awakening.
+When the pandemic arrived, the move to online therapy was surprisingly seemless.
+It’s a real joy to be able to offer therapy both in-person and online in ways that remain attuned, relational and alive.

 Banner 2 Bio.jpg